postsharp/Metalama.Documentation/conceptual/Aspects/advising/introducing-members.md

 > [!NOTE]
 > Declarations introduced by an aspect or aspect layer are not visible in the `meta` code model exposed to in the same aspect or aspect layer.
 To reference builders, you have to reference them differently.
 For details, see <xref:sharing-state-with-advice>.

-For details, see <xref:Metalama.Framework.Code.Invokers>
+For details, see <xref:Metalama.Framework.Code.Invokers>.

 [!include[Introduce OnPropertyChanged](../../../code/Metalama.Documentation.SampleCode.AspectFramework/IntroducePropertyChanged2.cs)]

 ## Referencing introduced members from source code

 If you want the _source_ code (not your aspect code) to reference declarations introduced by your aspect, the _user_ of your aspect needs to make the target types `partial`.
 Without this keyword, the introduced declarations will not be visible at design time in syntax completion, and the IDE will report errors.
 Note that the _compiler_ will not complain because Metalama replaces the compiler, but the IDE will because it does not know about Metalama, and here Metalama, and therefore your aspect, has to follow the rules of the C# compiler.
-How inconvenient it may be, there is nothing you as an aspect author, or us as the authors of Metalama, can do.
+However inconvenient it may be, there is nothing you as an aspect author, or us as the authors of Metalama, can do.

 If the user does not add the `partial` keyword, Metalama will report a warning and offer a code fix.